Adevărul Holding

 Adevarul Holding was founded in 5 september 2006 by ROMPETROL HOLDING S.A, with Dan Costache Patriciu being elected as a director.
 It has since entered insolvency in 2012, and is currently in the process of being reorganized.

-company financials,
+The company closed down operations of the Romanian edition of Forbes in 2012 amidst Patriciu's efforts to sell Adevărul Holding to Cristian Burci.

 Financials

 The company financials, updated as of 2022, based on the reports submitted by ADEVARUL HOLDING S.R.L. to the ministry of finance.